bludmas/WPED/README.md

 -@ Weed Packed @-

-Install a version via releases.
+To use the program, Install a version via releases.